Skylark0924/awesome-bimanual-manipulation/README.md

 Related works are listed as follows:

-> Note that some work are just pre-printed articles.
+> Note that some works are just pre-printed articles.

 [Comprehensive version (with Authors & Figures)](./Comprehensive_readme.md)